ubikasec/ubika-waap-extra/use-cases/README.md

 Now, in your workflow list, you can use your imported sub-workflow.

-Rohde and Schwarz documentation
+UBIKA documentation
 -------------

-For more information, see the official documentation at https://documentation.appsec.rohde-schwarz.com/x/QRw9
+For more information, see the official documentation at https://documentation.ubikasec.com/x/QRw9